clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 Examples
 ********

-`Complete setup for building source`_ before using these examples.
+Complete `Setup environment to build source`_ before using these examples.

 .. contents::
    :local: